danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ### Technical details

 The input settings that were used to run the analysis.
-This can be copied and pasted directly into the "Settings" in the Add-in tab to run the exact same analysis again.
+This can be copied and pasted directly into the "Settings" cell in the Add-in tab to run the exact same analysis again.
 The add-in version and the time for each step of the analysis are also noted.

+!!!
+Note "Copying a Setting String"
+    It is sometimes helpful to share the entire settings string in order to ensure an entire class gets the same result.
+However, the settings string contains the file name and sheet name of the device used to generate the output sheet from which the settings string is copied.
+Since file names and sheet names vary across devices, any student copying a string from another device must account for this variance.

 ---

 ## Advanced Options

-DREW you clearly got tired by this point; let's take a second pass :-)

 Windows users have two advanced options below the settings to give the user more control over early termination and processing speed.

+1. 'Keep an active Python connection': Selecting this option will launch a Python terminal when the add-in is run and will keep the terminal open after the calculations and output have been completed.
+This is helpful for two reasons:
+   - With the terminal open, it is possible to terminate the calculations early by pressing Ctrl+C
+   - If running multiple models in succession, keeping the Python connection active will allow all subsequent models to run more quickly, since a Python connection need not be opened at the start of each run
+2. 'Run Python visibly to allow early termination': With this option, a Python terminal will be launched to allow for early termination.
+However, the terminal is closed automatically when the add-in has finished.

-Mac users have the option to "Attempt to terminate python".
+Mac users have the option to "Attempt to terminate python," which sends a kill code to Python running in the background.
+Because this button is pressed while the add-in is running, it can take a few seconds for the Python terminate.

-!!!
-Note "Early Termination"
-    If the early termination option is selected, a black Python console will pop up.
-Close the console to stop the analysis.